 Advice is always free, and we welcome enquiries.
 Do stop by to discuss your plans with us!

 On the day that you’re tattooed, leave the cling film on until bedtime (a minimum of 4 hours).
-For large tattoos, such as sleeves, I may advise you to re-wrap with cling film overnight.
+For large tattoos, such as sleeves, we may advise you to re-wrap with cling film overnight.

 When you remove the first lot of cling film, wash the tattoo thoroughly.
 Make sure you completely get rid of the excess blood/ink/plasma which will form a thick scab otherwise.